xr4good/LA-PL-VR_Model/questionnaire_modes.md

 ## Mode 3 — Course Feedback & Teaching Preference Alignment
 Purpose: Refine instructional strategies and update the Teacher Model.

+**Target Used:**
+After each module or at the end of a learning cycle.

 1. The teaching practices used in this module helped me understand the content.
    - Strongly Disagree / Disagree / Neutral / Agree / Strongly Agree